Bloomberg warns that the US dollar might be back in the Asian financial crisis

 In addition, the ripple effect is getting bigger as the yen, the yuan, and the currencies of other Asian countries are moving in the same direction recently.
 Vishnu Bharatan, head of economic strategy at Japan’s Mizuho Bank, told Bloomberg, “The weak yuan and yen pose a risk of destabilizing the currency in relation to Asian trade and investment.”

-Jim O’Neill, former chief economist at Goldman Sachs, also said, “In the case of the yen, if certain psychological resistance levels such as ‘150 yen per dollar’ are breached, it could cause chaos on the level of the 1997 Asian financial crisis.”
+Jim O’Neill, former chief economist at Goldman Sachs, also said, “In the case of the yen, if certain psychological resistance levels such as ‘150 yen per dollar’ are breached, it might cause chaos on the level of the 1997 Asian financial crisis.”
 Of course, fluctuations in the value of the yen and yuan do not necessarily lead to a financial crisis.

 Since the financial crisis in the late 1990s, Asian countries have greatly increased their foreign exchange reserves.